KunZhou9646/seq2seq-EVC/README.md

 The pre-training procedure is same as the pretraining in  https://github.com/jxzhanggg/nonparaSeq2seqVC_code.
 You can download the pre-trained models from Stage I: Style Initialization here: https://drive.google.com/file/d/1oqk-PSREwpFNTyeREwcUry13WZ1LYl6U/view?usp=sharing.
 With the released pre-trained models, you can directly perform Stage II: Emotion Training.

 **2. Stage II: Emotion Training**
+'''bash

-python train.py -l logdir \
+$python train.py -l logdir \
 -o outdir_emotion_IS --n_gpus=1 -c '/home/zhoukun/nonparaSeq2seqVC_code-master/pre-train/outdir/checkpoint_234000 (The path to your Pre-trained models from Stage I)' --warm_start
+'''